-Most of the 6 walks available (see below) are through native bush with beautiful Rimu/Rata forest and the iconic New Zealand ferns.
-The paths wind amongst the trees, with great views of Kaitoke River.
+Most of the 6 walks available (see below) are through New Zealand’s native forest with beautiful Rimu/Rata trees and the iconic New Zealand ferns.
+The paths wind through the forest with great views of Kaitoke River.
 There is even a swimming hole for those who wish to cool off.
 The river can be cold and swift however, so be careful.

 For an easy to reach location it’s a great place to follow a short track and immerse yourself in the native bush.
-The Loop Walk (see below) is short but will be brilliant as Archie and Tristan get older, with it’s educational information panels.
+In addition the short Loop Walk has educational signs that make this a great family friendly walk.

 The Rivendell Walking Track is an easy 15 min return walk.

-Firstly, Rivendell in real life looks nothing like it does on Lord of the Rings.
+Sadly Rivendell film location in real life looks nothing like it does on Lord of the Rings.
 There’s mostly a few signs and information about this tree being in that scene and the mossy hillock where Legolas (played by Orlando Bloom) posed for many of the movie posters.
-A replica gateway from the set and a short slow stroll is all that’s there.
-As film locations go for Lord of the Rings, it’s not one of the most exciting, but it is still worth a visit.
+A replica gateway from LOTR movie set and a few informative signs are all that remains.

-15 mins return, disabled access walk along an access road to Kaitoke Weir.
+15 mins return, disabled and pushchair accessible walk along an access road to Kaitoke Weir.

 30 mins return.
 A gentle walk along a river terrace through native forest.